Architecture Decision Records

 - Layer 2 — Local SLM triage (classify intent, execute simple tasks locally)

-- Layer 2.5 — Context optimiser (retrieve + rerank to minimise token usage)
+- Layer 2.5 — Context optimiser (instruction dedup + minification to reduce cloud input tokens)

-- Layer 3 — Cloud LLM fallback (only the hardest prompts)
+- Layer 3 — Cloud LLM fallback with ordered provider chain, quotas, and multi-key rotation

 Layer 2.5 (Context Optimiser):